 Learn more about the innovative research of the Division of Oncology:

 The Division of Oncology is part of the Cancer and Blood Diseases Institute.
-The institute also includes the Divisions of Divisions of Bone Marrow Transplantation and Immune Deficiency, Experimental Hematology and Cancer Biology and Hematology.
+The institute also includes the Divisions of Bone Marrow Transplantation and Immune Deficiency, Experimental Hematology and Cancer Biology and Hematology.

 The director of the Division of Oncology is John Perentesis, MD, FAAP.
-Dr. Perentesis is a nationally recognized expert in the development of new therapies for pediatric cancers, leading new clinical trials through the Children’s Oncology Group, the NCI Phase I/Pilot Consortium, and the Department of Defense-funded Neurofibromatosis Consortium.
+Perentesis is a nationally recognized expert in the development of new therapies for pediatric cancers, leading new clinical trials through the Children’s Oncology Group, the NCI Phase I/Pilot Consortium, and the Department of Defense-funded Neurofibromatosis Consortium.